The holonomy of a singular leaf: Higher holonomies of singular leaves

 \section{Higher holonomies of singular leaves}

 According to \cite{LLS}, a universal NQ-manifold can be associated to most singular foliations, in particular to those generated by real analytic local generators - which form a large class.

-We recall these constructions in Subsection \ref{sec:recapfol}, then define the homotopy groups of a singular foliation as the homotopy groups its universal NQ-manifold in Subsection \ref{sec:homotopyGroups}.
+We recall these constructions in Subsection \ref{sec:recapfol}, then define the homotopy groups of a singular foliation as the homotopy groups its universal NQ-manifold $\NQ{U}^\fol{F}$ in Subsection \ref{sec:homotopyGroups}.
 In Subsection \ref{sec:isotropy}, we discuss how these homotopy groups can be computed with the help of several long exact sequences derived from Theorem \ref{thm:snake}.

-We then consider a locally closed leaf $L$ of $ {\mathcal F}$.
-Upon replacing $M$ by a neighborhood of $L$, we can assume that there exists a surjective submersion $p \colon M \to L$ such that the composition of the anchor NQ-morphism $\mathbb U^\mathcal F\to TM$ with the surjection $Tp\colon TM\to TL$ is a surjective submersion of NQ-manifolds.
+We then consider a locally closed leaf $L$ of $ {\fol{F}}$.
+Upon replacing $M$ by a neighborhood of $L$, we can assume that there exists a surjective submersion $p \colon M \to L$ such that the composition of the anchor NQ-morphism $\NQ{U}^\fol{F}\to T[1]M$ with the surjection $T[1]p\colon T[1]M\to T[1]L$ is a fibration of NQ-manifolds over a Lie algebroid.
 We first define and study Ehresmann connections for singular leaves in Section \ref{sec:Ehresmann_leaf}.
-In Section \ref{sec:LESsing}, we show that Theorem \ref{thm:snake}, when applied in such a neighborhood of a singular leaf, gives a long exact sequence: we call higher holonomies of $\mathcal F$ at $L$ its connecting homomorphisms.
-We explain how this is related to the Androulidakis-Skandalis' holonomy groupoid, and how a Lie groupoid defining the singular foliation may help to construct it.
+In Section \ref{sec:LESsing}, we show that Theorem \ref{thm:snake}, when applied in such a neighborhood of a singular leaf, gives a long exact sequence: we call higher holonomies of $\fol{F}$ at $L$ its connecting homomorphisms.
+We explain how this is related to the Androulidakis-Skandalis' holonomy groupoid, and how a Lie groupoid defining the singular foliation helps to construct it.

 We will finish this section by focusing on several particular aspects of the higher holonomies, that reduce to well-known constructions, e.g.~the period map of Cranic-Fernandes \cite{MR1973056}.